Yaacov Behrman: Operation Survival

 Operation Survival is a drug prevention program by the National Committee for the Furtherance of Jewish Education (N.C.F.J.E) that provides evidence-based programming in local yeshivas and public schools and provides classes and seminars for parents in drug prevention and mental health.
 Operation Survival played a leading role in educating the community on the opioid epidemic.
 NCFJE was the first Jewish organization in New York State to launch an overdose prevention Naloxone training program.
 In recognition for Operation Survival's efforts to fight the Opioid Epidemic, Behrman was invited by New York Attorney General Letitia James, in October 2021, to stand with her as she began her statewide 'HealNY' tour to combat the opioid epidemic.
 The organization has been credited with working to bring the racially diverse community of Crown Heights together in common cause.

 Chabad

 Behrman is a director of media relations at Lubavitch International, the official news service of the Chabad movement, and a public relations liaison for Chabad Headquarters where he occasionally acts as a Chabad spokesperson.
 He has also helped coordinate Chabad's response during times of crises.
 On the first anniversary of the Mumbai attacks, Chabad sent Behrman to Mumbai to help organize the memorial.

 As a rabbinical student, Behrman traveled to many countries in Africa to lead holiday services, and help with community development.
 Many of these countries now have permanent Chabad centers.
 In 2011, as part of the official Chabad delegation, Behrman visited Kinshasa, to celebrate 20 years of Chabad's presence in Central Africa.

+As a Chabad liaison, Behrman has coordinated and facilitated many visits by elected officials and international dignitaries to Chabad institutions, including the Ohel, the gravesite of Rabbi Menachem Mendel Schneerson.

+In 2025, he accompanied Zohran Mamdani, then mayor-elect, on a visit to the Ohel after Mamdani reached out following a terrorist attack at a Chabad event in Sydney.
+The visit drew public attention.